sdgamboa/taxPProValidation/README.md

 results to the bugphyzz annotations.

 Script: `create_summary_table.R`.
 This script is used to generate the `validation_summmary.tsv` file.
-It must be run after all the code in the README files of the three directories has been run.
+It must be run after all of the code in the README files of the three directories mentioned below has been run.

 Directories: `discrete-binary/`, `discrete-multistate-intersection/`, and `numeric/`.
 These contain the outputs of the progagation processs, including the files for each test and prediction fold (1 through 10).
 It also contains the scripts to get these folds, calculate MCC and R2 values, logs, and a table with the results.
-The `create_summary_table.R` script file described above generates a final summary based on these results.

-The README files inside each directory contain instructions about how to run the code.
+The README files in each of the three directories mentioned above contain instructions about how to run the code.

 ## Steps for reproducing